yegor-usoltsev/nginx-upstream-keepalive/README.md

 ```

 ```
-Received request from 192.168.107.3:60048 | Protocol: HTTP/1.1 | Will be closed: true
+Received request from 192.168.107.3:60914 | Protocol: HTTP/1.1 | Will be closed: true
+...
-Received request from 192.168.107.3:60050 | Protocol: HTTP/1.1 | Will be closed: true
+Received request from 192.168.107.3:60918 | Protocol: HTTP/1.1 | Will be closed: true
+...
-Received request from 192.168.107.3:60064 | Protocol: HTTP/1.1 | Will be closed: true
+Received request from 192.168.107.3:60926 | Protocol: HTTP/1.1 | Will be closed: true
+Request headers:
+  User-Agent: curl/8.7.1
+  Accept: */*
+  Connection: close
 ```

-The Go server logs show requests from different ports (`60048`, `60050`, `60064`), meaning **connections were not reused**.
+The Go server logs show requests from different ports (`60914`, `60918`, `60926`), meaning **connections were not reused**.
 This happens because NGINX adds a `Connection: close` header by default, which instructs the upstream server to close the connection after each request.

 ### Step 3: NGINX Without `Connection: close` Header